cmauget/epidemic-calibration/README.md

 # epidemic-calibration

- A simple epidemic calibration tool, created by Clément Mauget and Roxane Leduc during an internship ar NYU.
+ A simple epidemic calibration tool, created by Clément Mauget and Roxane Leduc during an internship at NYU.

 We have built our GitHub mainly around two directories.
 A "dev" directory and a "calibration" directory.